engineyard/engineyard-theme/README.md

       <!--  this comment only appears on my sub-site -->
     <% end %>

+Default navigation links and default web service javascript (Google Analytics, Optimizely, etc.) can be disabled by setting values to false:

+    header(add_navigation,add_js)

 ## Modifying / Testing ##

 Inside this repo is a `example` folder, containing a Rails 3 app configured to load the gem.
 You can use this to add any changes in styles.
 You can also run: